-Competent Person Statement - Reserves
+Competent Person's Statement

-The detail in this report that relates to Ore Reserves is based on information compiled by Mr Iain Cooper, an independent consultant for Golder Associates.
+The detail in this report that relates to Estimated Magnetite Ore Reserves for the Iron Bridge project for fiscal year 2016 were compiled by Mr Glenn Turnbull, an independent consultant for Golder Associates.

-Mr Cooper is a Member of the Australasian Institute of Mining and Metallurgy.
-He has sufficient experience relevant to the type of mineralisation and type of deposit under consideration to qualify as a Competent Person as defined in the JORC Code.
+Mr Turnbull is a Member of the Australasian Institute of Mining and Metallurgy.
+Mr Turnbull has sufficient experience that is relevant to estimation, assessment, evaluation and economic extraction of Ore Reserves, and to the activity for which he is accepting responsibility to be qualified as a Competent Person as defined in the JORC Code.

-Mr Cooper has consented to the inclusion in this report of the matters based on this information in the form and context in which it appears.
+Mr Turnbull has consented to the inclusion in this report of the matters based on their information in the form and context in which it appears.